 Everyone has their own personal preference and situation.
-Right now, car loan may seem like the better choice since it has less disadvantages, but again, it is different for everyone.
-For example, you may be too busy to handle the loan yourself, in this case you may want to opt for dealer finance.
+Right now, car loan may seem like a better choice since it has fewer disadvantages, but again, it is different for everyone.
+For example, you may be too busy to handle the loan yourself, in this case, you may want to opt for dealer finance.
 Maybe you want to ensure that you get the best deal or car finance interest rate since you want to save some money and still get the car– then in this case car loan is the clear winner.

 At the end of the day, it is all up to you and what you think is best.
 Regardless of which one you will choose, you would still end up with a car in your garage.